bradcar/MicroPython_BMPxxx/README.md

 * All pressures use the hPA metric
 * Temperatures use Celsius
 * Code enables setting OverSampling, IIR values, and sea level pressure
-  * for sea level pressure the driver defaults to 1013.25 hpa, but weather causes to vary by more than the range of 990 hPa to 1040 hPA for sea level presssure
+  * For sea level pressure, the driver defaults to 1013.25 hpa the international accepted world-wide average hPA, but weather causes sea level presssure to vary by more than the range of 990 hPa to 1040 hPA.
-  * best on each use to set sea level pressure to that of the nearest airport, for example: https://www.weather.gov/wrh/timeseries?site=KPDX
+  * It is best to set sea level pressure on each use to that of the nearest airport, for example: https://www.weather.gov/wrh/timeseries?site=KPDX
-  * not setting nearest sea level pressure will cause any altitude reading to be way off
+  * Not setting nearest sea level pressure will cause any altitude reading to be way off.

 ## Recommended Oversampling rates form Bosch datasheets
 The table below is Bosch's recommended oversampling setting for bmp585 and bmp581.
+Higher sampling rates effect the refresh rate and the power consumption.
+Please checked the Bosch datasheets for that information https://www.bosch-sensortec.com/products/environmental-sensors/pressure-sensors/

 | Oversampling setting | OSR Pressure | Pressure oversampling | Pressure oversampling |
 |------------------|------------------|------------------|------------------|